 3. Rocket Down Lincoln Gap

 This one’s not for the faint of heart.
 Lincoln Gap—the steepest paved mile in America—is closed to cars in the winter.
 It has a grade of 20 to 24 percent near the top.
 It’s enough to make you groan even hiking up the hill.
 But the downhill—oh, baby.

 Grab a group of thrill-seekers and sleds (make sure to choose ones you can control), and snowshoe or hike to the top of the gap.
 The challenging ascent will be well worth it when you zip down three miles of winding, snow-covered road.

 4. Snowshoe to Dinner

-The Round Barn Inn is already just about as classic Vermont as you can get, but add a nighttime snowshoe to a candlelit dinner at their cabin in the woods, and it becomes magical.
+The Inn at Round Barn Farm is already just about as classic Vermont as you can get, but add a nighttime snowshoe to a candlelit dinner at their cabin in the woods, and it becomes magical.
 The dinner, includes a guided 35-minute snowshoe hike, adjusted to the party’s desired difficulty level (and a snowmobile for those unable to walk).